When Nash Meets Stackelberg: Literature Review

-In contrast with Nash games, sequential ones partition the players into different groups, and each group decides in a round -- or level.
-If the rounds are two, then the game is known as Stackelberg game \citep{Stackelberg1934Original,Candler1977}.
-Here, the agents playing in the first round are the \emph{leaders}, while the ones playing afterward are called \emph{followers}.
-When each Stackelberg player solves an optimization problem, then we have a bilevel program.
-In general, bilevel formulations can model interactions where leaders have specific advantages over the followers, such as government taxing companies.
-Indeed, bilevel formulations allure a nourished community of researchers. \citet{Bard1998,Bard2000} model tax credits strategies in the context of biofuel production, and \citet{Brotcorne2008,Labbe2013} create bilevel pricing problems. \citet{hobbs2000strategic,gabriel2010solving,feijoo2014design} model pricing and environmental policies for energy markets, where power generators are leaders, and network operators are followers.
+\citet{Nash1951, Nash1950} introduced the concept of Nash Equilibrium in the context of finite games, i.e., games with a finite number of players and strategies.
+Nash proved that if the game is finite, there always exists an \MNE.
+Within the optimization community, games expressed through the parametrized optimization problems associated with the players are often known as Nash equilibrium problems or Nash games.
+The Nash equilibrium concept has dramatically changed several scientific fields due to its flexibility and interpretability.
+Several authors employed Nash equilibria to capture the outcome of structured interactions of players solving optimization problems.
+For instance, gas market modeling \citep{egging2010world,feijoo2016north,Sankaranarayanan2018,feijoo2018future,holz2008strategic,egging2008complementarity,Stein2018}, cross-border kidney exchange models \citep{Carvalho2017c,Carvalho2022kidney}, competitive lot-sizing models \citep{Li2011,Carvalho2018}, knapsack and network-formation games \citep{Dragotto_2021_zero,Carvalho_2021_cut}, and fixed-charge transportation models \citep{Merx2018} employed the concept of Nash equilibrium.

-When multiple leaders -- each with possibly multiple followers -- seek for an equilibrium between each other, we fall into the category of \EPECs.
-Thereby leaders often have a common set of followers, and the equilibrium of interest is \PNE. \citet{sherali1984} introduced \EPECs where both leaders and followers produce a homogeneous commodity, and followers adopt a {\em reaction curve}. \citet{Gabriel2012} provides a Gauss-Seidel iteration technique to find \PNEs for a restricted class of \EPECs, where followers from distinct leaders can interact. \citet{Ralph}, and \citet{Hu2007} extend the analysis on the existence of a \PNE to specialized classes of \EPECs arising in electricity markets. \citet{leyffer2010solving} introduces a weaker solution concept based on a nonlinear programming reformulation. \citet{demiguel2009stochastic} craft the concept of stochastic multi-leader Stackelberg-Nash-Cournot equilibrium for a particular form of investment-production interaction between the players.
-More recently, \citet{Kulkarni2014S,Kulkarni2015e} considered \EPECs with shared constraints, presenting solution concepts and algorithms starting from the potentiality of players' objectives.
+In contrast to simultaneous games, sequential games partition the set of players into different groups, each playing in a predetermined round.
+When there are two rounds, the game is known as a Stackelberg game \citep{Stackelberg1934Original}, with the first-round players being the leaders and the second-round players being the followers.
+In the optimization literature, Stackelberg games where players solve optimization problems are related to bilevel programming \citep{colson_bilevel_2005}, and their applications span several domains.
+For instance, \citet{Bard1998,Bard2000} modeled taxation strategies in the context of biofuel production, \citet{Brotcorne2008,Labbe2013,grimm_optimal_2021} modeled bilevel pricing problems, and \citet{hobbs2000strategic,gabriel2010solving,feijoo2014design} modeled pricing and environmental policies for energy markets, with power generators being leaders and network operators being followers.